Upgrading to Universal Analytics Tracking Code – Preparing for Migration

 Create a Universal Analytics test property in your GA account to send the new tracking data to.
 This property should have a single view with no filters set up but it needs to contain all the same goals as your current reporting view

 Choose your moment – a tracking code migration requires a few people to pull together so it might be wise not to attempt this just before your business goes into its peak season.
 Also, try not to migrate the tracking code while major changes are made to your website – such as a platform migration.
 If they do coincide , the best thing to do would be to migrate the tracking code first, that way you can accurately measure the impact the site migration may have on traffic and performance

 Ultimately, you want to make sure that the accuracy of the data is not impacted by anything other than the tracking code implementation itself; this will save you a lot of time when hunting for bugs.

 We wrote a very detailed blog post earlier this year on the exact process (including an image of the complete process follow for migration) we follow when migrating tracking code.
-If you need help with implementing Universal Analytics you can read it here.
+If you need help with implementing Universal Analytics, please read our blog post.

 We’d love to hear any challenges you have encountered when migrating your code or concerns you may have with your upcoming migration.
-Let us know in the comments or get in touch if you would like Fresh Egg to help you out with gaining insight into your business, or alternatively why not check out our range of analytics training courses
+Let us know in the comments or get in touch if you would like Fresh Egg to help you out with gaining insight into your business, or check out our range of analytics training courses.